lijiestat/homepage/aboutme.md

-* **Methodology:** inference for time series and functional data; econometrics; causal inference and marchine learinng.
+* **Methodology:** inference for time series and functional data; econometrics; causal inference and machine learning.

 * **Applications:** statistics in finance, environment, biomedical science and meteorology.